Yongoro/searchInRdfGraph/README.md

 For a correct use, follow these steps

-1- download the latest version of maven  : < a href ="http://maven.apache.org/download.cgi"> here </a>
+1- download the latest version of maven  : http://maven.apache.org/download.cgi
    and unzip it into a desired folder (exemple: c:\apache-maven-3.0.4)

 2- configure environnement variables (we'll illustrate windows configuration)